-What was different about the P.T.
+What is different about the P.T.
 Video Game

 Unlike the usual case, where games are advertised in advance through trailers and screenshots, this is an interesting marketing strategy to promote a future title.
 Also because the game mechanics, in this case especially the player’s perspective, is completely different than in the planned Silent Hill.
 It’s one of those classic games which doesn’t put everything in front of you right away but forces the players to understand the plot and underlying mechanics themselves.

 As the father of the P.T.
-Game, Hideo Kojima, left Konami, the upcoming Silent Hill was unfortunately canceled as well.
-Since then, P.T. as its teaser has vanished from the Playstation Store and as well from the libraries of all PS4 owners.
+Game, Hideo Kojima, left Konami, the upcoming Silent Hill was also canceled.
+Since then, unfortunately, P.T. as its teaser has vanished from the PlayStation Store and the libraries of all PS4 owners.

-Luckily, a Canadian fan, Farhan Qureshi, took the opportunity and Unity Engine to start a Remake of the thrilling hallways named PuniTy.
-Different than the Original, there is no endless loop, but still the Horror Remake contains all the key elements PT had.
+Even if you cannot download P.T. easily anymore (especially on PS5), there are still a few options.
+A Canadian fan, Farhan Qureshi, took the opportunity and the Unity Engine to create a Remake of the thrilling hallways named PuniTy.
+Different than the Original, there is no endless loop, but still, the Horror Clone contains all the key elements PT had.

-I played it, and was just as terrified as I was back then when playing it on the Playstation.
-If you want to get those goose bumbs too, feel free to download PuniTy on archive.org – available for PC, Mac and Linux.
+I played it and was just as terrified as I was back then on the PlayStation.
+If you want to get those goosebumps too, feel free to download PuniTy on archive.org – available for PC, Mac and Linux.

-Radius Gordello, another fan, also made a Remake of the P.T.
+Another fan, Radius Gordello, also made a Remake of the P.T.
 Video Game with the help of the Unreal Engine (UE4).
-The young developer and college student started the project in April 2018 and finished it in January 2019 after 9 months of development.
-Very impressive, considering he handled the models, animations, textures and gameplay mechanics all by himself.
+The young developer and college student started the project in April 2018 and finished it in January 2019 after nine months of development.
+Very impressive, considering he handled the models, animations, textures, and gameplay mechanics all by himself.

 Have you played the P.T.
 Game, PuniTy, or Unreal PT and how did you like the experience?
-We look forward to reading about it in the comments below.
+Let us know in the comments below.